 Step 7: Upload the required documents and submit the data to the CMO Office/medical authority.

 Step 8: The CMO office/medical authority verifies the data and assigns the concerned specialist(s) for assessment.

 Step 9: The specialist doctor will assess the disability of the candidates and give his/her opinion.

 Step 10: The case is then reviewed by the medical board and a disability percentage is assigned.

 Step 11: The disability certificate and UDID is generated by the CMO Office after which the UDID card will be dispatched to the disabled persons.

 Disability Certificate – Validity

 The validity of a disability certificate varies based on the type of disability.
-The medical authority which issues the disability certificate clearly mentions the period for which the certificate will remain valid.
+The medical authority which issues the PwD certificate clearly mentions the period for which the certificate will remain valid.
 A disability certificate remains valid for lifelong in case of a permanent disability.
 However, for temporary disabilities, the certificate/ID card remains valid for a period of five years.
 It has to be renewed once in five years subject to the medical examination of the disabled person.